seidyp/ca-school-enrollment-trend/README.md

 ## Next Steps

 Oh, bummer!
-Unemployment rates are not the best factor to correlate with enrollment rates.
+Unemployment rates are not the best factor to correlate with enrollment rates for datasets in California from 2015-2019.

 If you are interested in this enrollment data, things you may want to consider.
 1. Other economic factors such as CPI